Guest and retreat accommodationThe Friary of St Francis

 The Friary is a welcoming place to stay for time to pray, study, relax and be with God.
 Some guests come as organised groups, often with their own leader and occasionally with talks and guidance from a brother.
 Many others come as individuals or with one or two friends.

-The Friary is open to guests through the year, apart from short closed periods, usually from Monday to Sunday (we are closed from Sunday lunchtime until Monday morning).
-Bookings usually are not accepted for one night only.
+The Friary is open to guests through the year, apart from short closed periods, usually from Monday to Sunday (we are closed from Sunday lunchtime until Monday afternoon (generally after 4.00pm).
+Bookings for one night only are usually not accepted.
 The guest rooms are in the main part of the house with use of a pleasantly furnished common room and a spacious library, both with stunning sea views, and guests can also make use of the gardens, a large downstairs sitting room (front hall) and the main chapel and smaller Blessed Sacrament Chapel.
 Some rooms are occasionally booked for use by day groups.

 Guests usually eat with the brothers in the refectory although it is possible for individuals wishing to remain in silence to have their meals separately.
 Meals for the whole household can be kept silent for a retreat group.
 Breakfast is self-service, buffet-style, and tea is usually served in the front hall before Evening Prayer, when local friends often attend.
 There is a small shop selling cards, booklets and religious goods.